 The Perfect Crochet Leaf Pattern

-A pattern for delicate little leaves no matter the season.
+A pattern for beautiful leaves no matter the season.
 This can easily be made into a crochet leaf bookmark.
 And with spring around the corner it's going to make a great addition to any crochet flowers you may have planned.
 (US Terminology)

 B